ayuspathak/PN-Guidance-Interceptor-Missile-Simulation-with-Matlab-Simulink/README.md

 6. Check the miss-distance scope and the logged workspace variables.

 The script also prints the generated model name and a `sim('Interceptor6DOF')` command at the end.

-## What I want to improve

-This is a starting point rather than a finished flight-dynamics model.
-Some things I would like to improve later are better aerodynamic data, more realistic propulsion, additional validation cases, and a cleaner set of plots for analyzing guidance performance.

 ## Disclaimer